| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: REVELATION 15:1-3a

 1Then I saw another sign in heaven, great and marvelous, seven angels who had seven plagues, which are the last, because in them the wrath of God is finished.
 2And I saw something like a sea of glass mixed with fire, and those who had been victorious over the beast and his image and the number of his name, standing on the sea of glass, holding harps of God.
-3And they sang the song of Moses, the bond-servant of God, and the song of the Lamb, saying,
+3aAnd they sang the song of Moses, the bond-servant of God, and the song of the Lamb, saying,

 15:1 "I saw another sign in heaven" This is the third in a series of signs John saw in heaven.
+John has been translated to heaven several times.
+Some visions are earthly and some heavenly.

 Special Topic: Sign